o3de/o3de.org/content/docs/welcomeguide/tutor-ch09-sound-effects-and-background-audio.md

       For organizational purposes, feel free to drag and drop these two events to the **SFX** folder if you would like\.
 ![\[Wwise tutorial sound events\]](/images/welcomeguide/wwise-ui-tutorial-events.png)

-   We’ve imported a new sound and created new sound events for the container\.
+   We've imported a new sound and created new sound events for the container\.
 Now we need to save the project and then regenerate the sound bank so that our Lumberyard game can find them\.

 1. Open the **Project** menu and choose **Save**\.